A Complete Guide to Improving Your HVAC for Better Indoor Air Quality

 Indoor air quality (IAQ) has always been a great concern for homeowners and workplaces alike, and even more so with the current pandemic enveloping the world.
 Frequent coughing, sneezing, and stuffy feeling are signs that your air quality is not up to par, and you might need to take a closer look at your HVAC systems and bring in some changes.
-Improved air quality not only ensures a happier environment but also can result in improved physical health.
+Improved air quality not only ensures a happier environment but can also result in improved physical health.
 The question is, how to improve indoor air quality?

 Even though there are no codified standards, workplace-related IAQ guidelines are published by the Occupational Safety and Health Administration (OSHA).
 IAQ has been identified by the Environmental Protection Agency (EPA) as one of the top five urgent environmental risks to public health.
 According to the Centers for Disease Control and Prevention (CDC), the majority of American citizens spend 90% of their time indoors.
 This includes an approximately 40-hour workweek spent indoors.
-All this points out to the fact that IAQ has a great bearing on the well-being of a person, and according to some experts, it has a greater effect on your health than outdoor air quality.
+All this points out the fact that IAQ has a significant bearing on the well-being of a person, and according to some experts, it has a greater effect on your health than outdoor air quality.

-It naturally follows then that indoor air quality should be an area of focus.
+It then naturally follows that indoor air quality should be an area of focus.

 Effects of Poor Indoor Air Quality